anlai/anlai.github.com/_drafts/grafana-influxdb-app-service-linux.md

 1. Create the Resource
 1. Go to the SSL/TLS blade
     1. Set **HTTPS Only** to On
+1. Under General Settings, set the following values:
+    - **Always on**: yes

 Grafana should be up and running in default mode, make sure to login and configure security.